deislabs/wagi/docs/configuring_and_running.md

   - `defaultDomain`: By default, WAGI answers only to the hostname `localhost`.
 This allows you to specify a different default domain.
 - The `[[module]]` list: Each module starts with a `[[module]]` header.
 Inside of a module, the following fields are available:
   - `route` (REQUIRED): The path that is appended to the server URL to create a full URL (e.g. `/foo` becomes `https://example.com/foo`)
-  - `module` (REQUIRED): The absolute path to the module on the file system
+  - `module` (REQUIRED): A module reference.
+See Module References below.
   - `environment`: A list of string/string environment variable pairs.
   - `repository`: RESERVED for future use
   - `entrypoint` (default: `_start`): The name of the function within the module.
 This will directly execute that function.
 Most WASM/WASI implementations create a `_start` function by default.
 An example of a module that declares 3 entrypoints can be found [here](https://github.com/technosophos/hello-wagi).